Seirdy/seirdy.one/content/posts/website-best-practices.md

 I already covered the first option in the prior subsection.
 If you expect viewers to read the text in the image and you don't link an image transcript, the second option isn't ideal.

 The best compromise is to ensure that the image isn't too wide, and can support large text on a narrow viewport.
 Lines of text in images should contain as few characters as possible.
-For a good example, see the "[In defense of link underlines](#in-defense-of-link-underlines)" section near the bottom of this page.
+For a good example, see the "[In defense of link underlines](#in-defense-of-link-underlines)" section.

 ### Indented elements